Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 56 points in four of 10 games this season.
+- Kansas City and its opponents have gone over the current 56-point total in four of 10 games this season.

-- Sunday's total is 1.8 points lower than the two team's combined 57.8 points per game average.
+- Dallas' games have gone over 56 points in five of nine chances this season.

+- The two teams combine to average 57.8 points per game, 1.8 more than the total in this contest.

-- This contest's total is 10.2 points greater than the 45.8 these two squads combine to surrender per game this season.
+- This contest's over/under is 10.2 points above the 45.8 these two squads combine to allow per game this season.

-- Chiefs games have an average total of 53.8 points this season, 2.2 fewer than Sunday's over/under.
+- The Chiefs and their opponents score an average of 53.8 points per game, 2.2 fewer than Sunday's total.

-- The 52.0 PPG average total in Cowboys games this season is 4.0 points fewer than this game's over/under.
+- The 56 total in this game is 4.0 points higher than the 52.0 average total in Cowboys games this season.

 Chiefs stats and trends